It’s not for everybody.

 Climbing up almost 3,000 feet of elevation gain over 5.5 miles from the Alum Cave Trailhead to the 6,593-foot summit of Mount LeConte on a damp day, only to spend the night in a primitive cabin before hiking back down the next morning.

-Fortunately, everybody didn’t want to do it.
-Just the 10 best hiking friends, and we had a great time talking, laughing, catching up and getting to know each other better.
+Fortunately, everybody doesn’t want to do it.
+Just the 10 best hiking friends did on this occasion, and we had a great time talking, laughing, catching up and getting to know each other better.

 I’ve made the 10-mile round-trip hike to Mount LeConte in the same day maybe 15 times–I can’t remember–but I’ve made the overnight version of the hike three times.
 Obviously, spending the night gives you a looong rest break in the middle of that hike.
 More important, it gives you time to see the sun set on the tallest mountaintop in Tennessee.